the1andoni/mailcow-backupV2/README.md

 <br> - Portnumber
 <br> - Username (For FTP User)
 <br> - User-PW
-<br> - Certificate-Fingerprint (Only if you need to Upload via SSL, Plain will Upload the File unsecure)
+<br> - Certificate-Fingerprint (Only if you want to Upload via SSL, Plain will Upload the File unsecure)
 <br> - FTP Upload Directory